 When scouting for armyworms, look on the armyworms for parasitic eggs.
 These small, oval, yellowish eggs are usually located just behind the head of the larva.
 These are eggs of a fly parasite that will kill the larva.
 These parasites and other beneficial organisms usually keep armyworms from reaching damaging levels.
 Avoid treating with insecticides when large numbers of parasitized larvae are present.

 Before deciding whether or not to treat for armyworms with an insecticide there are a few things to consider.
 First, what sizes are the armyworms.
-If the armyworms are longer than about 1-1/4 inch, they have completed most of their feeding.
+If the armyworms are longer than about 1-1/4 inch they have completed most of their feeding.
 Controlling larvae of this size is not profitable because the damage is already done.
 Control actions in corn are recommended when armyworms average between 1/2 and 3/4 inches and the entire field averages 35% infested plants or 50% or more defoliation is seen on damaged plants.

 Pheromone traps are available to monitor adult armyworm activity.
 See ENT-54, Vendors of Microbial and Botanical Insecticides and Insect Monitoring Devices, for a list of vendors of the armyworm lures.
 Although armyworms can be captured in the small cardboard wing traps, the Texas wire cone trap (see ENTFACT-010, Plans and Parts List for the "Texas" Style Cone Trap for Monitoring Certain Insect Pests) is recommended.
 Armyworm moths are common throughout the season and are frequently captured in pheromone traps baited for other moth species.

 Preventive treatments for armyworms are not justified.
-Although it may appear as if the preventive treatments are very effective and that some fields in Kentucky that have significant armyworm infestations will require treatment, in fact the likelihood that a particular field will have an outbreak of armyworms is still very small and is usually associated with a regime of no-till into grassy cover crops.
+Although it may appear as if the preventive treatments are very effective and some fields in Kentucky that have significant armyworm infestations that will require treatment, in fact the likelihood that a particular field will have an outbreak of armyworms is still very small and are usually associated with no-till into grassy cover crops.
 Keep in mind that majority of fields will have some armyworms in most years, but the chance of encountering a infestation that economically justifies the cost of treatment is small on a field by field basis.
 Only rescue treatments are recommended for armyworms in corn.
 Spot treatments can usually provide effective control of field-margin infestations.